As one of the Top 100 Schools nationally, Eltham College has a long tradition of sending students to study at these world-class academic institutions.

 - To explain the differences between Oxford and Cambridge Universities and the style of teaching offered

 - To provide guidance for parents at the Lower Sixth Higher Education Evening

 - To guide our applicants throughout the process

 An Oxbridge candidate is not something a school can manufacture.
 We do not seek to persuade our Sixth Formers to follow a course at a University which may not be right for them.
-The Tutors at Oxford and Cambridge are world experts in their fields and they are not interested in over-prepared pupils who lack a genuine interest in study.
-However, we do look to challenge our most academic pupils, to encourage intellectual independence and flexibity and once they reach the Sixth Form, we offer the following programme:
+The tutors at Oxford and Cambridge are world experts in their fields and they are not interested in over-prepared students who lack a genuine interest in study.
+However, we do look to challenge our most academic students, to encourage intellectual independence and flexibity and once they reach the Sixth Form, we offer the following programme:

 September (Lower Sixth/Upper Sixth)